The Investment Association (IA)

 Industry forums (European Parliament)

-The Investment Association works to promote a legal, tax and regulatory environment which makes investment better, both in the UK, Europe and internationally.
+The IA works to promote a legal, tax and regulatory environment which makes investment better, in the UK, Europe and internationally.
 Better for clients of investment managers, so they achieve their financial goals.
 Better for companies, so they get the capital they need to grow.
 Better for the economy, so the country prospers.
 In Europe we work to help the EU’s policy agenda, where the asset management industry can play a part.
 For example, we seek to maximise the potential for the Capital Markets Union initiatives.

 Meetings with European Commission17 meetings found.